Cochlear implant: Parts

-A totally implantable cochlear implant (TICI) is currently in development.
+Several manufacturers currently have a totally implantable cochlear implant (TICI) in development or undergoing clinical testing.
 This new type of cochlear implant incorporates all the current external components of an audio processor into the internal implant.
 The lack of external components makes the implant invisible from the outside and also means it is less likely to be damaged or broken.
-On the other side, the development of a TICI faces especially two technical hurdles: the energy supply and the design of implantable microphone.
+On the other side, the development of a TICI faces especially two technical hurdles: the energy supply and the design of the implantable microphone.
 Initial clinical trials of TICIs have demonstrated safety and comparable performance to conventional cochlear implants.
 A study involving a research TICI indicated that users experienced high levels of hearing performance, although some challenges with microphone sensitivity were noted.